 The “deluded and solitary vice” is an elusive subject in the Regency period because it does not appear in the primary sources very much.
 Much as now, it was the great unmentionable.
 There are mentions in the newspapers but there are problems there as well.
-Of course, we are using the advertisements form a relative small number of organisations – Goss of Bouverie Street, Dr Solomon’s Guide to Health and Dr Currie of Hatton Garden.
+Of course, we are using the advertisements from a relatively small number of organisations – Goss of Bouverie Street, Dr Solomon’s Guide to Health and Dr Currie of Hatton Garden.
 They advertised all over the country and used the same vocabulary.

 They are very much against it.
 In the Regency, the solitary vice is presented in the papers as a medical problem with adverse medical consequences.
 Mentions are to be found in advertisement for surgeons and quack doctors and in books of medical advice.
 The consequences are muscle weakness, apathy and an imbecility that is similar to old age, sterility and barrenness these are the main ones, but Regency pamphlets on the subjects list many more.

 Masturbation is seen as sin of youth and is “unhappily practiced by both sexes”.
 It starts at school- boarding school- at an age where reason has not taken her hold on the child.
-As a cynic, I thought that the emphasis on children was dues to the fact that the advertisements were aimed at concerned adults, and these adults would not self –refer if they had this “problem” themselves.
+As a cynic, I thought that the emphasis on children was due to the fact that the advertisements were aimed at concerned adults, and these adults would not self –refer if they had this “problem” themselves.

 The treatment is rarely mentioned in the advertisements although Dr Currie-another major player in the Regency fight against Onanism- does point out that none of their treatments involve the “violent means” that others use.
 It does seem however that the cure for this is often the same as the cure for many other things at the same time, which may make people today sceptical, but there seems to be a lot of faith in the universal cure- all.
 This is from 1810